 To spur volume Bats initially won’t earn trading fees.
 It will charge those providing price-improving orders for individual investors the same amount it rebates the brokers of those retail customers.
 Usually exchanges earn the difference between the fee and credit.
 While the biggest markets charge incoming orders and use those funds to pay liquidity providers, some exchanges reverse who pays and is paid to attract users with different trading and financial priorities.

 The other set of 10 securities, including JPMorgan Chase & Co., Ford Motor Co.
-(F) and Sirius XM Radio Inc., will have a fee and rebate of 10 cents per 100 shares.
+(F:US) and Sirius XM Radio Inc., will have a fee and rebate of 10 cents per 100 shares.
 Six of these stocks trade for less than $10, making the fee a smaller percentage relative to the stock price.
 BYX’s current rebate for liquidity takers is 2 cents per 100 shares while it gets 2 cents or 3 cents from firms adding liquidity that’s publicly visible.

 Direct Edge Holdings LLC has no immediate plans to introduce a price-improvement program specifically for retail traders, according to Brian Harkins, chief operating officer at the Jersey City, New Jersey-based equities exchange operator.
 The firm said Nov.
 12 it would offer separate pricing to member firms acting on behalf of individual investors.
 That pricing will go into effect on Dec.
 17, the day of Bats’s new program, Direct Edge said on Nov.
 27.